When You Need One and How to Get It

 Each municipality is different.
 Time restrictions on a dumpster permit vary depending on the location and the type of work you’re doing.
 Typically, time limits range from a few days to a month.
 The average rental period for our customers is seven to 10 days.

-Depending on the city, you will need to abide any time limit restrictions for your dumpster rental, even if it’s placed in your driveway.
+Depending on the city, you will need to abide by any time limit restrictions for your dumpster rental, even if it’s placed in your driveway.
 Some other common requirements include:

 Budget Dumpster will help you figure out what you need and how to get it.